Mariusz89B/plugin.video.cmore/README.md

 ## Disclaimer

-This add-on is unoffical and is not endorsed or supported by any of the services provided in any way.
+This add-on is unoffical and is not endorsed or supported by the service provided in any way.
 Any trademarks used belong to their owning companies and organisations.

-Connection to the service takes place with the help of an API request that is processed by the server and responded back to the client.
+Connection to the service takes place with the help of an API request that is processed by the server and respond back to the client.

 ## Regulations